peiyunh/tiny/NOTE.md

 To make sure users do not get distracted by the name of code files, I have renamed some files to simpler forms.
-This is a file to keep track of the renaming process.
+This is a file to keep track of name changes.

 - `scripts/hybrid_trires_limit30_hardmine_res101_normalscale_restdouble.m` <- `scripts/hr_res101.m`